IBM/ibm-cloud-sdk-common/README.md

 with the following fields:
 - `code`: the HTTP status code that was returned in the response
 - `message`: a message that describes the error
+- `http_response`: a `requests.Response` instance that contains the operation response information

 Here's an example: